ibmstorage/ibm-storageinsights-chatbot/README.md

   <img src="./querius.png" alt="Querius Logo" width="300" height="300">
 </div>

-<h2 align="center">Querius</h2>
+<h2 align="center">IQuerius</h2>

 ---

 ## Introduction

-### What is Querius?
+### What is IQuerius?

+[IBM Storage Insights](https://www.ibm.com/products/storage-insights) is an observability and AIOps platform for storage systems which helps administrators and SRE to monitor and manage their storage fleet.

-Querius is an open-source chatbot created by the Storage Insights team to enable natural language interactions with Storage Insights REST APIs.
-By leveraging large language models (LLMs) and advanced prompt engineering, it intelligently detects user intent, extracts relevant entities, and seamlessly makes API calls.
+IQuerius is an open-source chatbot created by the [IBM Storage Insights](https://www.ibm.com/products/storage-insights) team to enable natural language interactions.
+IQuerius enables users to interact & chat with [IBM Storage Insights](https://www.ibm.com/products/storage-insights) in natural language form to assist in easy observability and monitoring.
+By leveraging large language models (LLMs) and advanced prompt engineering, the bot intelligently detects user intent, extracts relevant entities, and seamlessly makes [IBM Storage Insights](https://www.ibm.com/products/storage-insights) API calls to fulfil user queries.

-**Powered by [IBM Watsonx](https://www.ibm.com/watsonx) and utilizing both Granite and Llama (Built with Llama) LLMs,** Querius provides a conversational, intuitive approach for managing and accessing storage data and insights.
+**Powered by [IBM Watsonx](https://www.ibm.com/watsonx) and utilizing both Granite and Llama (Built with Llama) LLMs,** IQuerius provides a conversational, intuitive approach for managing and accessing storage data and insights.

 ### Key Features